vijaycs85/fivestar/README.txt

 2. Setup guides at 16 and 32 pixels on the y-axis and another grid at 16 pixels on the x-axis.

-3. Using the same method as a basic widget, create stars for Off, Hover, and On states on the right side of your image.
+3. Using the same method as a basic widget, create stars for Off, On, and Hover states on the right side of your image.
 The stars on the right side of the image will be used as an *overlay*.
    While it's okay to use color for the overlay, you'll generally only use white and black to add highlights or shadows to the colors the end-user will choose from the Fivestar settings page.

-4. Create matching stars on the left side of the image (also for Off, Hover, and On states).
+4. Create matching stars on the left side of the image (also for Off, On, and Hover states).
 The stars on the left side will be used as the *color mask*.
 The stars should be entirely black (transparency is okay).